All Episodes

 Right.

-And so uh here we all come up there, and Anderson Cooper comes out, and he immediately recognizes the general.
+And so here we all come up there, and Anderson Cooper comes out, and he immediately recognizes the general.

-He says, Oh, General Kerr, I'm glad you're here.
+He says, oh, General Kerr, I'm glad you're here.

 He did, eh?